Getting Started with MetaMonster

 Filter your pages to show only those missing keywords in specific elements.
 For example, add a filter for “keyword in title is false” to see pages that need new titles.

-3. Review the output format in the prompt
+- Review the output format in the workflow

 Repeat this process for meta descriptions, H1s, or any other elements that need work.

-Common workflow: Start with primary keyword → run metadata check → filter for missing elements → generate optimizations → move to the next element.
+Common workflow: Start with primary keyword → run metadata check → filter for missing elements → run workflows → move to the next element.

-The “generate image alt text” prompt does something different - it creates two output columns at once:
+The “generate image alt text” workflow does something different - it creates two output columns at once:

-This kind of multi-part prompt creates simple workflows that save you time.
+This kind of multi-part workflow saves you time.

 Recycle any cell: If you don’t like an AI output or there was an error, click the recycle icon next to that cell.
 It’ll regenerate just that one result.